Location: Palo Alto, CA

 Key Areas of Responsibility

-The fellow will have a unique opportunity to develop an understanding of the basic science philanthropy landscape, primarily through supporting the work of the President, Senior Advisor, Science Director, and Senior Science Advisors in managing the relationships with members, advisees, and other organizations and individuals.
+The fellow will have a unique opportunity to develop an understanding of the basic science philanthropy landscape, primarily through supporting the work of the President, Senior Advisor, Advisor, Science Director, and Senior Science Advisors in managing the relationships with members, advisees, and other organizations and individuals.
 Reporting to the Science Director, the fellow will be working actively as a part of a team to ensure a high level of advising services to high-net-worth individuals and foundations.
-Activities may include analysis of best practices in science philanthropy and creating “how to” materials for new philanthropists.
+Activities may include analysis of best practices in science philanthropy, reviewing research proposals, and creating “how to” materials for new philanthropists.
 The fellow may also undertake research projects, some of which will be in partnership with Alliance member organizations.
 In addition, the fellow may assist in other Alliance projects, such as organizing scientific workshops in support of advising efforts or providing content for the Alliance website and social media about the importance of basic science and basic science philanthropy.
 Upon completion of the fellows program, the fellow will be knowledgeable about philanthropy, understand the basic science philanthropic landscape from the lens of multiple stakeholders, and be well prepared to transition to a future position in a role that serves to support effective funding for basic science research.

 - Excellent oral and written communication skills, particularly in drafting and editing a variety of materials with scientific content (letters, white papers, summary documents), as well as preparing presentations with scientific content (PowerPoint)